 All figures shown in this annual financial report, other than a rate in the dollar, are rounded to the nearest dollar.
-Amounts are presented in Australian Dollars d) Comparative figures e) Budget comparative figures
+Amounts are presented in Australian Dollars.

+d) Comparative figures

 Where required, comparative figures have been adjusted to conform with changes in presentation for the current financial year.